 IGS defines Diversity, Equity and Inclusion, as follows:

+DiversityThe term “diversity” can be applied to any situation where there are identifiable differences between people; however, its use is primarily in the area of legally protected classifications of people.
 Beyond being a mandate of “affirmative action” laws, diversity in the workforce creates strength and resilience in the organization.
 By having multiple sources of inspiration and multiple points of view, organizations become better able to carry out their missions in an increasingly complex and multifaceted world.
+A diversity group or council can be a powerful resource to develop a culture that understand and respects the diversity of stakeholders, including employees, managers, policy makers, customers and the union.
+IGS is skilled at supporting internal diversity councils and building their effectiveness through facilitation, training, conflict resolution, planning and goal setting. |

-“Social equity” is the implication of fair access, full participation and self-determination within an organization.
+Equity“Social equity” is the implication of fair access, full participation and self-determination within an organization.
 Historically, organizations in the US had both explicit and implicit barriers to full participation by all members of society.
 “Diversity” has helped remove some of the explicit barriers to full participation for protected classifications of people.
 “Equity” is the recognition and removal of implicit barriers and bias to full participation.
+Removing implicit barriers that hinder an organization’s effectiveness means having a workforce that is more productive, more professional, better able to communicate with itself and more focused on its organizational goals and strategies. |

-“Social inclusion” means bringing into an organization people who have been excluded from past participation.
+Inclusion“Social inclusion” means bringing into an organization people who have been excluded from past participation.
 The idea of inclusion goes beyond the idea of “diversity,” which tends to focus on numbers and percentages.
 The goal of inclusion is “a workforce that reflects the people it serves.”
+By reflecting the people it serves, an organization is better able to understand, anticipate and proactively serve the people, the markets and the community in which it operates.
+Practicing social equity creates an increasingly resilient organization. |

 Beyond Diversity, Equity, and Inclusion: Practicing ‘Inclusivity’